 This paper examines the problem of violent extremism in a country that survived a conflict between a secular government and armed Islamic opposition.
-In addition to analysing the causes of religious extremism and describing the reaction of society and the authorities, the paper offers recommendations for countering violent extremism.
+In addition to analyzing the causes of religious extremism and describing the reaction of society and the authorities, the paper offers recommendations for countering violent extremism.
 This paper aims to answer the overarching questions: what counteracts religious violent extremism, and what supports its growth?
 What supports peace in Tajikistan?
 And what compels Tajik citizens to fight in Syria?

 The study looks at the social context and causes of violent extremism, the attitude of society, religious policies of the state, and countermeasures using responses from a survey on religious issues conducted in 2010 (n = 1200) along with a public opinion survey conducted in 2014 (n = 2000).
 We also examine interviews with religious activists, Muslim leaders, and experts conducted throughout 2013–2017, supplemented by press and media materials.